vikejs/vike/README.md

 #### Route String

-For a page `/pages/film.page.js`, a route string can be defined in a `/pages/film.page.route.js` adjacent file.
+For a page `/pages/film.page.js`, a Route String can be defined in a `/pages/film.page.route.js` adjacent file.

 ```js
 // /pages/film.page.route.js